Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Comprehensive Overview of FL

-The transformation from centralized (cloud center) to distributed on-device learning (edge server) gave birth to a new paradigm called FL.
-This approach aims to maintain gathered data on local devices and servers to train local models while preserving privacy data and top-secret information.
-FL systematically mitigates storage and communication costs and presents a significant level of client-level privacy.
-At a glance, we may list the FL's benefits as follows:
+The transition from centralized (cloud-based) to distributed on-device learning (edge server) has led to the emergence of a new paradigm known as FL.
+The objective of this approach is to retain collected data on local devices and servers for training local models, safeguarding the privacy of data and confidential information.
+FL systematically addresses storage and communication costs while ensuring a notable degree of privacy at the client level.
+At first glance, we can summarize the benefits of FL as follows: